Kapoorlabs-CAPED/cookiecutter-template/README.md

 - Installable [PyPI] package
 - [tox] test suite, testing various python versions and platforms.
-- `README.md` file that contains useful information about your plugin
+- `README.md` file that contains useful information about your package
 - Continuous integration configuration for [github actions] that handles testing and deployment of tagged releases
 - git-tag-based version management with [setuptools_scm]